GenomicsAotearoa/metagenomics_summer_school/materials/day1/ex4_assembly.md

 ### Examine the effect of changing assembly parameters

 For this exercise, there is no real structure.
 Make a few copies of your initial slurm scripts and tweak a few of the asembly parameters.
-You will have a chance tomorrow to compare the effects of these changes tomorrow.
+You will have a chance to compare the effects of these changes tomorrow.

 #### *SPAdes* parameters